sheelah/hubtags.com/README.md

 Honest feedback is golden.
 Please take a minute to say what you liked/what you didn't: http://j.mp/masters-feedback

 If you liked it maybe even tweet about it :) I'm [@HenrikJoreteg](http://twitter.com/henrikjoreteg) on twitter.

 <3

+## Future enhancements:
+- Link to real repos
+- Form validation
+- User avatar
+- Store JSON in issues API to persist arbitrary data on github
+- Add label presets you can apply to a repo
+- Switch to firebase (use their github auth)
+- Write modules that fetch all repos, using github paging headers
+- Add a color picker